Leenalj/ARTI308-Lab8-/README.md

-📊 Advertising Click-Through Rate Prediction
+📊 K-Nearest Neighbors (KNN) Classification

 📌 Overview
-This project aims to predict whether a user will click on an advertisement based on behavioral and demographic features.
-A Logistic Regression model was used to classify user interactions and achieve high prediction accuracy.
+This project aims to classify data points into target classes using the K-Nearest Neighbors (KNN) algorithm.
+The model predicts the class of a data point based on the similarity (distance) to its nearest neighbors.
+The project includes data preprocessing, model training, evaluation, and optimization of the K value.

 📂 Dataset
-The dataset contains the following features:
+The dataset used in this project is:

-Daily Time Spent on Site – Time spent on the website (minutes) Age – User age (years)
-Area Income – Average income of the user’s region Daily Internet Usage – Daily internet usage (minutes) Ad Topic Line – Advertisement headline
-City – User’s city
-Male – Gender indicator (1 = Male, 0 = Female)
-Country – User’s country
-Timestamp – Interaction time
+KNN_Project_Data.csv

+It contains multiple numerical features along with:

-Clicked on Ad – Target variable (1 = Clicked, 0 = Not Clicked)
+TARGET CLASS – Target variable (1 or 0)

 🔍 Exploratory Data Analysis (EDA)
-Data visualization was used to explore patterns and relationships:
+Data visualization was performed to understand patterns and relationships:

-Distribution of Age using histograms
-Relationship between Age and Area Income using joint plots Correlation between Daily Time Spent on Site and Daily Internet Usage Pair plots based on Clicked on Ad to compare user behavior
+Pair plots to visualize relationships between features Analysis of feature distribution
+Observing class separation based on TARGET CLASS

 ⚙️ Data Preparation
+Performed feature scaling using StandardScaler because KNN is distance-based

-Selected relevant numerical features:
+Selected all numerical features for training

-Age
-Area Income
-Daily Time Spent on Site
-Daily Internet Usage

 Split dataset into:
-Training set (67%)
+Training set (70%)
-Testing set (33%)
+Testing set (30%)

 🤖 Model
-Algorithm: Logistic Regression
+Algorithm: K-Nearest Neighbors (KNN)
 Library: Scikit-Learn

-Adjusted parameter:
+Initial parameter:
-Increased max_iter to ensure model convergence
+K = 1

+Then optimized K value by testing values from 1 to 40

 📈 Performance
-The model achieved strong results:

-Accuracy: 97%
-Precision: 0.98
-Recall: 0.96
-F1-Score: 0.97
+Model performance improved after tuning:

+K = 1 → Accuracy ≈ 72%
+K = 30 → Accuracy ≈ 83%

 🛠️ Technologies Used
 Python